GraftingRayman/ComfyUI_GraftingRayman/README.md

 <b>UPDATE:</b>
 If the prompt has an image with the same name, it will now display the image below the prompt.

+If there is an image without a prompt, it will ask if you want a prompt generated, if yes it will save it with the same filename as the image.

 A node to save, edit and load your prompts, never lose a prompt.
 View dynamically the contents before using the prompt.

 <img width="1936" height="1513" alt="image" src="https://github.com/user-attachments/assets/7f559cd3-0a2f-4e9e-be22-538298df989e" />